r4ds/bookclub-rpkgs-old/Companion/00-welcome.Rmd

 ## Suggested Order {-}

-We believe there is a better (idea-based) order in which this book should be read (for example, by a book club):
+We believe there is a better (idea-based) order in which this book should be read if reading every chapter (for example, by a book club):

 **Why should I read this book?**